Local Sites

 Sallie Howard Memorial Baptist Chapel is a testament to abiding love.
 The chapel is built around a massive rock.
 It was constructed by attorney Milford Howard, an important figure in Mentone’s history, as a tribute to his late wife Sallie, even as his own health was failing.

-The original log house which remains had served as a residential family home for 100 years.
-Descendents of these families still live in the Mentone area.
-The log cabin was restored in memory of Frances Freeman Berry, nephew of Martha Berry, founder of the Berry School in Rome, GA.
-Many of the furnishings were donated to St. Joseph's.
+The original log house that remains served as a family home for 100 years.
+Descendants of these families still live in the Mentone area.
+The log cabin was restored in memory of Frances Freeman Berry, nephew of Martha Berry, founder of the Berry School in Rome, Georgia.
+Furnishings were donated to St. Joseph’s.

 Brow Park overlooks Valley Head and Little Ridge, with a view of Sand Mountain.
-Visitors and locals visit the park for picnics or to watch the sunset.
+Visitors and locals visit the park for picnics and to watch the sunset.

-The Mentone Educational Resources Foundation (MERF) is a community center on the east side of Mentone.
-In 2020, MERF received a grant from the Community Foundation of Northeast Alabama to fund enhancements to its quarter mile walking track and the surrounding area.
+MERF (the Mentone Educational Resources Foundation is a nonprofit 501(c)3 organized in 1993 that supports life-long learning in the Mentone area through a variety of programs for every age from 1 to 101.
+In 2020, MERF received a grant from the Community Foundation of Northeast Alabama to fund enhancements to its quarter-mile walking track and the surrounding area.
 Visit the track and enjoy the art installation fence of over 400 pickets individually painted by area residents and visitors.